-The actors were much nicer than the actresses.
+~e-18 @ ~2/100 Cappe cup ca Frank organing to be organis with the arguing name tor, but her, wall beat her, 12/7/11 3:47 PM SIX The actors were much nicer than the actresses.
 At least they called her by her name and didn't mind if their costume didn't quite fit or was stained from old makeup.
-The women called her 'girl, as in "Where's the girl?"
-"Say girl, where's my jar of Pond's?"
+The women called her "girl," as in "Where's the girl?"
+"Say, girl, where's my jar of Pond's?"
 And they raged when their hair or wigs didn't obey.
-Lily's resentment was mild because seamstress/wardrobe was a financial promotion from cleaning woman and she got to show off the sewing skills her mother had taught her: slip stitch, blanket stitch, chain, back, yo-yo, shank button and flat.
+Lily's resentment was mild because seamstress/wardrobe was a financial promotion from cleaning woman and she got to show off the sewing skills her mother had taught her: slip stitch, blanket stitch, chain, back, yo-yo, shank-button, and flat.
 In addition, Ray Stone, the director, was polite to her.
 He produced two sometimes three plays a season at the Skylight Studio and taught acting classes the rest of the time.
 So, small and poor as it was, the theater was as busy as a hive all year.
-In between productions and after classes, the place hummed with intense argument and sweat misted the foreheads of Mr. Stone and his students.
-Lily thought they were more animated then than then they were on stage.
+In between productions and after classes, the place hummed with intense argument, and sweat misted the foreheads of Mr. Stone and his students.
+Lily thought they were more animated then than when they were onstage.
 She couldn't help overhearing these quarrels, but she didn't understand anger that wasn't about a scene or how to say some lines.
-Now that the Skylight was shut down, Mr. Stone arrested and she out of a job it was clear she should have listened closely.
+Now that the Skylight was shut down, Mr. Stone arrested and she out of a job, it was clear she should have listened closely.
 It must have been the play.
-The one that caused the problem, the picketing, then the visit from two government men in snap brim hats.
+The one that caused the problem, the picketing, then the visit from two government men in snap-brim hats.
 The play, from her point of view, wasn't very good.
 Lots of talking, very little action, but not so bad it had to be closed.
 Certainly not as bad as the one they rehearsed but couldn't get permission to perform.
-"The Morrison Case" it was called if her memory was right.
-OU.

-The pay was less at Wang's Heavenly Palace fory Cleaners and there were no tips from actors.
-Yet working in daylight was an improvement over walking in darkness to get to and from her tiny rented room to the theater.
+The Morrison Case, it was called, if her memory was right.
+The pay was less at Wang's Heavenly Palace dry cleaners and there were no tips from actors.
+Yet working in daylight was an improvement over walking in darkness to get from her tiny rented room to the theater and back.
 Lily stood in the pressing room, recalling a recent irritation that had blossomed into anger.
 The response she had recently gotten from the real estate agent had her seething.
-Frugal and minding her own business, she had added enough to what her parents left her to leave the rooming house and put a down payment on a house of her own.
-She had circled an advertisement for a lovely one for five thousand dollars and, although it was far from her work at the cleaners, she would happily commute from so nice a neighborhood.
-The stares she had gotten as she strolled the neighborhood did not trouble her, since she knew how neatly dressed she was and how perfect her straightened hair.
-Finally, after a few afternoon strolls, she consulted a realtor.
+Frugal and minding her own business, she had added enough to what her parents left her to leave the rooming house and put a down payment on a house of her own. named Albert Maltz/ She had circled an advertisement for a lovely one for five thousand dollars and, although it was far from her work at the cleaners, she would happily commute from so nice a neighborhood.
+The stares she had gotten as she strolled the neighborhood didn't trouble her, since she knew how neatly dressed she was and how perfect her straightened hair.
+Finally, after a few afternoon strolls, she consulted a Realtor.
 When she described her purpose and the couple of houses on sale she had found, the agent smiled and said, "I'm really sorry."
 "They're sold already?" asked Lily.